 It was a good day for big decisions, he thought, watching the sunlight dance across the windshield.
 Then he saw the sign, fringed by evergreen shrubs, text black on white, one of those that could light up from within.
 It was subtle, but impossible to miss.

-He slowed down in anticipation of the turn, then pulled off the road between tall stone pillars, rumbled over the entrance cobblestones, and eased along the driveway.
-Admiring the glistening blacktop and the green lawn with its impeccable borders, he rounded a gentle curve and saw the main building ahead, square and solid.
-Six floors of white stone and mirrored glass, clean and precise.
+He slowed for the turn, then pulled off the road between tall stone pillars, rumbled over the entrance cobblestones, and eased along the driveway.
+He admired the glistening blacktop and the green lawn with its impeccable borders.
+Rounding a gentle curve, he saw the main building ahead, square and solid.
+Six floors of white stone and mirrored glass, clean and ordered.
+The precision pleased him more than it should have.
+He found reassurance in places that appeared methodical and deliberate.
+Order gave the illusion of safety: a world where nothing struck without warning.

-In the distance, beyond the building, he could see an ornamental lake and in the center a high thin fountain, spray dancing in the breeze, the hint of a rainbow.
+In the distance, beyond the building, he could see an ornamental lake.
+In the center rose a high thin fountain, spray dancing in the breeze, with the hint of a rainbow.

 He pulled smoothly into a small parking lot with barely a dozen spaces, all empty.
 Obviously for visitors only.
 He wondered where the staff parked their cars.
 Behind the building?
 Underground parking, more likely.
 The blacktop here was new too, the white lines straight and pristine.